online-ml/river/docs/releases/unreleased.md

 - Removed the `compose.pure_inference_mode` context manager.
 - The last step of a pipeline will be correctly updated if it is unsupervised, which wasn't the case before.

+## drift

+- Added a `datasets` submodule, which contains datasets that are useful for concept drift experiments.

 ## linear_model

 - Added a `predict_many` method to `linear_model.BayesianLinearRegression`.